ADR-153: Transform SDK component

 Abstract

-This document describes the transform component for the SDK, it is used to spatially place things in the world, including the rotation, scaling, positioning and parenting.
+This document describes the Transform component for the SDK, which is used to spatially place objects in the Decentraland virtual world.
+It covers rotation, scaling, positioning, and parenting.
 The semantics of this component also derive the coordinate system of Decentraland explorers.
 Transform operations are -as in any of the protocol's CRDT- commutative and idempotent operations.

 Component description

-The TransformComponent is one of the available ways to instruct the rendering engine about how to place, rotate and scale any element in the 3D space.
-It enables the users to provide the three mentioned components plus the parent entity, enabling the creation of a hierarchy.
-Within this hierarchy, the reference system is transformed to assume the zero of coordinates, scale and rotation as instructed by the parent's Transform component.
-We call this "local coordinate system".
+The TransformComponent is a method for instructing the rendering engine how to position, rotate, and scale elements in 3D space.
+It allows users to provide position, rotation, and scale components, as well as the parent entity, enabling the creation of a hierarchy.
+Within this hierarchy, the reference system is transformed to assume the zero of coordinates, scale, and rotation as instructed by the parent's Transform component.
+We call this the "local coordinate system".

 Serialization